henryrowett/conundrum-desk-calendar/README.md

 ### todo
 - finish implementation of numbers round
-- add infrastructure to message whatsapp group
+- change from numbers to whatsapp groups?